WasteLabs/open_routing_solvers_status/README.md

-# Status of open source routing solvers
+# Status of openource routing optimisation solvers

-A repo to discuss, analyse and explore the status of open-source routing solvers.
+A repo to discuss, analyse and explore the status of open-source routing solvers for practical applications.

-It draws heavey insperation from the article (Open Source Routing Engines And Algorithms – An Overview)[https://gis-ops.com/open-source-routing-engines-and-algorithms-an-overview/].
+It draws heavy insperation from the article (Open Source Routing Engines And Algorithms – An Overview)[https://gis-ops.com/open-source-routing-engines-and-algorithms-an-overview/].
 The idea is to product something similar for routing solvers.